CHT2520/js-build-tools/README.md

 - You should find that the web app is now styled using Tailwind.

-## Generating a Dist Version
+## Generating a _dist_ Version

 So far we have been using Vite for development.
-Once we are happy with our app and ready to publish it, we can create a _dist_ version.
+Once we are happy with our app and ready to publish it, we can create a _dist_ (distribution) version.
 The _dist_ version will feature minimised (no whitespaces, line breaks etc) CSS and JavaScript files that will work without the need for a build tool.

 - In the terminal/shell enter